X

 How to overcome this challenge

-Editor's Note: This article was originally published in 2022.
-TechTarget editors revised it in December 2024 to improve the reader experience.
+Editor's note: This article was originally published in 2022.
+TechTarget editors updated it in March 2026 for timeliness and to add new information.

 Rick Sherman, who died in January 2023, was founder and managing partner of Athena Solutions, a BI, data warehousing and data management consulting firm.
 He had more than 40 years of professional experience in those fields.